 Start small and experiment.

-Make some simple audio clips recorded from your phone, using an app like SoundCloud which also creates an embeddable play box that you can use in a blog post, to extend the reach of the content.
+Make some simple audio clips recorded from your phone, using an app like SoundCloud or Podbean which also creates an embeddable play box that you can use in a blog post, to extend the reach of the content.

 We’re also hearing some noise about Anchor – an app for podcasting from your phone.

 Music may be the easiest way to add audio content to your marketing mix, and it is a wonderful way to connect people with a destination.

 How about the Mississippi Blues Trail Spotify playlist (each song is related to a specific historical marker on the statewide Trail – the 200th one is “Rocket 88”) or the Explore Asheville [North Carolina] Radio playlist?

 Try a short series podcast, like this one from Travel Oregon about haunted places around the state.

 Ready for the challenge of your own ongoing destination podcast?

 - A DMO sales team podcast about local highlights, focused toward meeting and event planners – the Minneapolis Insider podcast from Meet Minneapolis.